rmartin-sc/js-basics/README.md

     'lname': 'Array'
 };
 const o = {               // This syntax works too!
-    fname: 'Ali',       // (property names can be used directly)
+    fname: 'Ali',       // (property names do not need to be quoted)
     lname: 'Array'
 };
 ```